Destinations Greece The Cyclades Mykonos

 On August

 August is when Mykonos's rates double, the restaurants stop taking walk-ins, and the cruise ships all dock together.
-The same hotel room is €700/night in late June and €1,400 in early August.
-May, June, late September, and October are the windows when the scene still functions and the island is breathable.
+The same hotel room is €700 a night in late June and €1,400 in early August.
+May, June, late September and October are the windows when the scene still works and the island is breathable.
 August is the heat (35°C+) and the bill at the same time.

 On the meltemi